Autulea/8051_intelligent_car/README.md

 # 8051_intelligent_car
 Optimization of intelligent tracking and obstacle avoidance car based on 8051 micro controller
 ## About me
-A college student of HDU.
+A college student from HDU.
 ## features
 - track tracing
 - auto obstacle avoidance